nedbat/scriv/docs/configuration.rst

 File Prefix
 -----------

-A ``file:`` prefix means the setting value is a file name, and the actual setting value will be read from that file.
-If the file name has path separators, it is relative to the current directory.
-If it doesn't have path separators, then it is either in the fragment directory (changelog.d by default), or one of the built-in provided templates.
+A ``file:`` prefix means the setting is a file name or path, and the actual setting value will be read from that file.
+The file name will be searched for in three places: the fragment directory (changelog.d by default), the current directory, or one of a few built-in templates.
+If the first path component is ``.`` or ``..``, then only the current directory is considered.

 Scriv provides two built-in templates: